BBQGOD/RAG-TTT-LRM/README.md

 > Course Project of Advanced Machine Learning (AML) in THU 2024 Fall

+The project discovers how to combine the power of Retrieval-Augmented Generation (RAG) and Test-Time Training (TTT) to improve some cutting-edge Large Language Models (LLMs)' performance on the challenging GPQA benchmark.

+Preliminary results show that the per-domain TTT on pretrained LLMs but aligned LLMs can improve its performance without RAG, but the per-domain TTT on aligned LLMs shows significant improvement when combined with RAG.

 ## Environment Setup

 1. Download `jeggers/gpqa_formatted` dataset and `OpenScholar/OpenScholar-DataStore-V3` dataset from [huggingface.co](huggingface.co).
 And also download `Qwen/QwQ-32B-Preview`, `meta-llama/Llama-3.1-8B-Instruct`, `THUDM/chatglm3-6b`, and `THUDM/chatglm3-6b-base` models.
 Remember to replace all the paths in the code with your own paths.